 6. OpenRefine

 OpenRefine is a software that cleans data to prepare it for analysis.
 What do we mean by that?
-Well, OpenRefine lets you cluster into cells any values that might be differentiated by either spelling or capitalization of letters but mean the exact same thing.
+Well, OpenRefine lets you cluster into cells any values that either spelling or capitalization of letters might differentiate but mean the exact same thing.
 This tool might appear basic, but it helps fight redundancy.
-A simple data analysis activity such as clustering customer info into one cell based on geographical location might otherwise be difficult, as each customer might spell or write the locality information a different way.
+A simple data analysis activity such as clustering customer info into one cell based on geographical location might otherwise be challenging, as each customer might spell or write the locality information a different way.
 OpenRefine can detect similarities to make clustering easy.
-It contains a number of clustering algorithms and makes quick work of an otherwise messy problem.
+It contains several clustering algorithms and makes quick work of an otherwise messy problem.

 7. Qubole